Dusty Rhodes Tag Team Classic: History

 The sixth Classic was announced during the December 30, 2020 episode of NXT, and began on January 13, 2021.
 In 2021, the field increased back to its original format of 16 teams.
 In addition, teams from 205 Live—which like NXT UK is a subsidiary/sister brand under the NXT banner—would also participate in the tournament (with some matches taking place on 205 Live), as well as NXT alumni the Lucha House Party (now members of the Raw brand), who were invited as guest entrants.
 Also in 2021, the first women's version of the tournament was announced on January 6, and began on January 20, with matches taking place on both NXT and 205 Live, which also marked the first women's matches to be held on 205 Live.

 The seventh Classic was announced during the January 4, 2022 on New Year's Evil.
 The eight-team men's tournament began on January 18, while the women's tournament began on February 22.

 The eighth Classic was announced during the October 10, 2023 episode of NXT by Cody Rhodes who serves as special guest General Manager for the night.
 The men's tournament began on the January 9, 2024 episode of NXT.

+The ninth Classic was announced during the September 15, 2026 episode of NXT, and will begin on September 22, 2026.
+It will feature 14 teams from WWE's Raw, SmackDown, NXT, and Evolve brands, as well as their sister promotion Lucha Libre AAA Worldwide (AAA).

 Prize

 The winners of the tournament have their names inscribed on the Dusty Rhodes Tag Team Classic Trophy (commonly referred to as the "Dusty Cup"), which is modeled in part after Rhodes' signature "cowboy" style wrestling boots.
 Since 2018, the winners of the men's tournament also receive a future NXT Tag Team Championship match.
 Similarly, the winners of the women's tournament — established in 2021 — also receive a future tag team championship match.
 The winner's of the inaugural women's tournament had received a match for the WWE Women's Tag Team Championship, but after a controversial finish during the title match, the tournament winners were awarded the inaugural NXT Women's Tag Team Championship, with future winners receiving a match for the titles.
 In 2022, Women's Dusty Cup winners Io Shirai and Kay Lee Ray had earned a match for the NXT Women's Tag Team Championship, but instead opted to add themselves to the NXT Women's Championship match between champion Mandy Rose and Cora Jade at Stand & Deliver to make it a fatal four-way match.